 Birch is a lovely tree with high-quality wood logs that are often used in furniture.
 You might also have seen the bundled Whitespire or Paperbark Birch branches for sale at Farmers Markets or florist shops.

-Sell your pruned Birch limbs, or trim them to keep as a decoration near your fireplace!
-Birch logs are also popular for use in winter outdoor containers, and sell for top dollar.
+Sell your pruned Birch limbs, or trim them to keep as a decoration near your fireplace.
+Birch logs are also popular for use in winter outdoor containers, and they sell for top dollar.

 Select a site in full sun or partial shade.
 Birch trees are adaptable, but grow best in acidic soils that are well-drained.

-When you place an order from Nature Hills, we'll pull your tree and prep it for shipment when the time is right to plant in your area.
-Track the box to your doorstep, open and remove the tree from it's package.
+When you choose a birch trees for sale at Nature Hills, we take a number of steps to help ensure the greatest success.
+Once you place an order with us, we pull your tree and prep it for shipment when the time is right to plant in your area.

 Water your new tree well before planting.
 Dig a hole as deep as the root system, and twice as wide.